cabforum/netsec/docs/NSR.md

 ##### 2.2.5

-The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are generated and managed in accordance with NIST 800-63B Appendix A.
+The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are generated and managed in accordance with NIST 800-63B Revision 3 Appendix A. Access to shared credentials MUST:

-The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are programmatically generated and stored in a credential manager.
-Access to credentials stored in a credential manager MUST be limited to personnel based on the Principle of Least Privilege.
+* be limited to personnel based on the Principle of Least Privilege; and
+* comply with section 2.2.1.2.

 ##### 2.2.6